Algae on leaves

 Algae on leaves are usually single-celled organisms that build up on the leaf surface of evergreen trees and shrubs.
 Leaves of deciduous trees and shrubs tend not to be affected as they drop each year before the wet winter months and are replaced with fresh in the spring.

 Algae on leaves is problematic since it makes evergreens look unattractive and blocks light from reaching the leaf surface.

 On evergreens, algae can be seen as a green, powdery deposit.
 It can make leaves dull and unsightly.

 Note: Algae on leaves should not be confused with a black deposit called sooty mould.
 This is a harmless fungus that grows on honeydew (a sticky, sugary excretion) from sap-sucking insects such as aphids and scale insects.
-The sooty mould can be gently washed off with a sponge and water but the pest causing it must be controlled to prevent recurrence.
+The sooty mould can be gently washed off with a sponge and water, but if the insect producing the honeydew remains active then the growth will return.